 Mr. DuBose comes to COCHS with more than 30 years of combined experience in mental health, substance abuse, neighborhood health clinics, community-based agency administration and correctional health care in public, private and governmental settings.
 During the past 14 years, his experience has focused intensively on public health and correctional health care, working strategically to develop a community-oriented approach to correctional health care.
 Mr. DuBose has been instrumental in re-engineering systems and processes to implement the country’s largest community-oriented correctional health care delivery model to date.
 Since 1996, Mr. DuBose has served as an expert faculty member at Howard University in the area of HIV/AIDS and has served as adjunct professor at several colleges and universities and vocational schools throughout the Washington Metropolitan Area.
 In 2006, Mr. DuBose began providing independent correctional consultation.
 He travels throughout the country as an adult and juvenile subject matter expert in the areas of health care, food service, and environmental health and safety, conducting quality assurance reviews for Homeland Security U.S. Marshals, Immigration Customs Enforcement, and state and local correctional settings to ensure compliance with applicable standards.
 Mr. DuBose has an MSW with a concentration in administration, training and staff development from the University of Georgia.

-Director of Health and Justice Project - Dan Mistak
+Director of Health Care Initiatives for Justice-Involved Populations - Dan Mistak

 Mr. Mistak joined COCHS in February 2014 and brings a wide variety of experience.
 He is returning to COCHS as the Associate Director of the Health and Justice Initiative after a two-year leave with the Legal Aid Society of Hawai‘i where he provided support to map Hawai‘i County’s behavioral health safety net and its interface with the criminal justice system.
 While there, he was a trial attorney and worked with justice-involved individuals regarding the collateral consequences of their justice involvement.
 Prior to joining COCHS, Mr. Mistak was a Senior Editor of the California Law Review at UC Berkeley, School of Law.
 His previous experience has focused on legal issues for underprivileged populations including representation of clients in asylum hearings, legal research surrounding the Voting Rights Act of 1965, and campaign finance.
 He holds Master’s degrees in Genetics/Cell Biology and Philosophy from Washington State University and Bachelor’s degrees in Biology and Chemistry.
 He is admitted to practice law in California and Hawai‘i.